Project File Options#

 fixed_extensions#

-File extensions which will be read by FORD for documentation, with the files containing fixed-form code. (default: f, for, F, FOR)
+List of file extensions which will be read by FORD for documentation, with the files containing fixed-form code. (default: f, for, F, FOR)

 fixed_length_limit#